 It takes data, tech, and a strong human element to build a great tenant experience

-The real estate industry of 2020 is charting new waters.
-No longer is the property business a static field where buildings can be expected to retain tenants and steadily gain value over time; market upsets and the emergence of disruptive forces like coworking have made that abundantly clear.
+The real estate industry is charting new waters.
+No longer is the property business a static field where buildings can be expected to retain tenants and steadily gain value over time; market upsets, the emergence of disruptive forces like flex leases, and finally COVID-19 have made that abundantly clear.
 What's more, tenant expectations have changed.
 The old way of doing business, where landlords simply address maintenance issues, collect rent checks, and let their brokers market the property just doesn't hold up anymore.

 The occupants of a space have a lot of say about whether they stay or go, while also presenting an opportunity to grow revenue in much more creative ways than just collecting those rent checks.